Research Program – Proposal Requirements

 Supporting Materials (Optional)

 Supporting materials such as recent publications, short descriptions of relevant work in progress or recently completed, organization charts or timelines will be accepted but should be limited to information essential to understanding the significance, approach, and context of the proposed work.
-It is highly recommended that supporting materials be limited to fewer than 15 pages or 5 Mb: the more material provided, the more difficult it will be for the reviewers to focus their attention on relevant matters in developing their evaluations.
+It is highly recommended that supporting materials be limited to fewer than 15 pages; the more material provided, the more difficult it will be for the reviewers to focus their attention on relevant matters in developing their evaluations.
 Only include supporting materials that are directly relevant to understanding and evaluating the proposed project.

 Submission Procedure

 Please read the current funding opportunities and proposal requirements pages in full before applying.
+Instructions for submitting pre-proposals are available on the current funding opportunities page.

 Proposals must adhere to the instructions and requirements described above.
 Proposals should be submitted electronically in MS Word or Adobe PDF format.
 All applicants are required to have a current registration and a Unique Entity Identifier (UEI) in the System for Award Management (SAM) prior to submitting an application.
 Note: as of April 4, 2022, the UEI has replaced the DUNS number as the official unique identifier for entities doing business with the U.S. government.